Li (surname 李): Historical distribution and migration

-Having originated in what is now Henan province, Li has spread to Shanxi, Hebei, Shaanxi, Sichuan, and Hubei provinces by the end of the Warring States period.
-During the Qin dynasty, the Lis spread to Guangdong and Guangxi provinces, while Li Chong established the Longxi Li clan in Gansu.
+Having originated in what is now Henan province, Li spread to Shanxi, Hebei, Shaanxi, Sichuan, and Hubei provinces by the end of the Warring States period.
+During the Qin dynasty, the Li clan spread to Guangdong and Guangxi provinces, while Li Chong established the Longxi Li clan in Gansu.

 During the early Tang dynasty many Lis migrated to Fujian and Hainan provinces.
 After the mass adoption of the imperial Li surname during the Tang period, Li became the second-most common surname during the subsequent Song dynasty, after Wang.
 There were approximately 5.6 million people with the surname, or 7.2% of the total population at the time, with large concentrations in the northern provinces of Hebei, Henan, and Shandong.

 The Mongol invasion of China in the 13th century caused widespread depopulation in northern China.
 Li, being over-represented in the north, was hit especially hard.
 In the Ming dynasty following the Mongol Yuan dynasty, the Li-surnamed population had declined to 5.1 million, constituting 5.5% of the total population.
 It fell behind Zhang to become the third most common surname of the time.
 Many of the Lis had migrated to South China by this period.

 After the Chinese began immigrating to the West, a significant population of Li's now reside in the United States.
 Many have adopted the homophonic English surname "Lee," elevating it to the 22nd-most common surname.
 Over 30% of people with the surname Lee in America identify as Asian/Pacific Islander in origin, making it the most common Chinese surname in the United States.